RedHat-Middleware-Workshops/dayinthelife-streaming/README.md

 * Fuse Online
 * OpenShift 4.x

+### Installation

+Follow the [Installation Procedure](docs/install.md#installation) to setup a working environment.

-### Background:
+### Background

 The premise for our “Day in the Life” workshops is centered around a fictitious global conglomerate called International Inc.  Initially, International Inc. focused on forming a Digital Transformation strategy.
 They began with an API-first approach to help facilitate their merger & acquisition activities.
 The outcome of this approach was very successful, and helped them keep up with their competitors, deliver new business functionality faster, and make the merger & acquisition process seamless.
 International Inc. is now interested in exploring new business opportunities in the field of space exploration.

 International Inc. has identified an eco-friendly startup company who recently created a buzz among the younger population.
 The startup, called “Fleur de lune”, focuses their core business on space agriculture.
 Pollution has affected the earth's crops so much that fresh food has lost its taste.
 In a brilliant movement from “International Inc” in their path to expansion, they acquired “Fleur de lune” to become a major player in the space agriculture business.

 As part of the acquisition, International Inc.’s CTO met with the Fleur de lune DevOps team to discuss how they develop software.
 The CTO was so amazed by their culture and practices that he wants to scale this out to the rest of International Inc.  He is particularly interested in Fleur de lune’s use of cloud-native integration technologies, including high-performant data streaming, event-driven architectures, and change data capture (CDC).